praabindhp/Stack_ADT-Linked_List/README.md

 C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that map efficiently to typical machine instructions.

+The major problem with the stack implemented using an array is, it works only for a fixed number of data values.
+That means the amount of data must be specified at the beginning of the implementation itself.
+Stack implemented using an array is not suitable, when we don't know the size of data which we are going to use.
+A stack data structure can be implemented by using a linked list data structure.
+The stack implemented using linked list can work for an unlimited number of values.
+That means, stack implemented using linked list works for the variable size of data.
+So, there is no need to fix the size at the beginning of the implementation.
+The Stack implemented using linked list can organize as many data values as we want.

 Stack Operations using Linked List
 To implement a stack using a linked list, we need to set the following things before implementing actual operations.